 Senner, N.R., M. Stager, & Z.A.
 Cheviron.
 2018.
 Spatial and temporal heterogeneity in climate change regimes limits species’ dispersal capabilities and adaptive potential.
-Ecography 10.1111/ecog.03234. [pdf] *Runner-up 2016 Ecography Award for Excellence in Ecology & Evolution (E4 Award)
+Ecography 10.1111/ecog.03234. [pdf] [video abstract] *Runner-up 2016 Ecography Award for Excellence in Ecology & Evolution (E4 Award)

 Tate, K.B., C.M.
 Ivy, J.P.
 Velotta, J.F.
 Storz, G.B.
 McClelland, Z.A.
 Cheviron & G.R.
 Scott.
 Circulatory mechanisms underlying adaptive increases in thermogenic capacity in high-altitude deer mice.
 Journal of Experimental Biology 220:3616-3620. [pdf]